mvuorre/exampleRPackage/README.md

 that is openly available on the internet for transparency and ease of access.
 We identified the R package standard with modern online-based workflows as a solution that doesn’t present overwhelming overhead for already busy researchers.
+Here, we present a tutorial on creating R packages for sharing research products, such as data, functions, and analysis code embedded in narrative documents.

 # R Package tutorial

 The outline of this tutorial is as follows:

 1. Create a new R package with R Studio
-      - Set up the fundamental package infrastructure with a few clicks
+      - Set up the fundamental package infrastructure
 2. Describe the package
-      - Edit DESCRIPTION and README files
+      - Edit DESCRIPTION and readme files
 3. Add data to package
-      - Raw data, preprocessing scripts, R data object
+      - Add raw data, preprocessing scripts, and an R data object
 4. Create and add functions
       - Create and document functions
       - Dependencies